NadyaAlexander/Dissertation/tasks_gate_model_hydraulics.md

 ### 4. Add in Costs

 4.1.
 Add in costs.
-Include three scenarios: the cost of upgrading the gates in 3.1 the gates in 3.1 and the lateral headings in 3.2, or upgrading the lateral headings only in 3.2.
+Include three scenarios: <br />
+4.1.1 The cost of upgrading the gates in 3.1 only <br />
+4.1.2.
+The cost of upgrading gates in 3.1 and the lateral headings in 3.2 <br />
+4.1.3.
+The cost of upgrading the lateral headings in 3.2 only.

 4.2.
 Calculate the cost-benefit, the decrease in total volume flow error per dollar.
 I expect that this will heavily favor not upgrading the gates, because there is no mathematical reason to favor a bunch of small measurement points instead of one big one.